Last updated: September 16, 2022

 - Once done, double-check everything.

-It may seem like a mere document and you may even encounter difficulties when writing meeting minutes but summarizing your meeting gives the whole team a guide that would drive them to act in order to fulfill a common goal.
+It may seem like a mere document and you may even encounter difficulties but summarizing your meeting gives the whole team a guide that would drive them to act in order to fulfill a common goal.
 It’s seemingly mundane but the truth is, it provides great benefit in the long run.